-As Australia’s population ages and the number of people entering aged care increases, the demand for end-of-life and palliative care is also increasing.
+As Australia’s population ages and the number of people using aged care services increases, the demand for palliative care in aged care is also increasing.

-For most people entering a residential aged care facility it will be their last home, making palliative care and end-of-life care an integral part of planning their care needs.
-It is important that older people are supported to receive high quality end-of-life care and palliative care in the setting of their choice, whether that be in their own home, in residential aged care, in an acute care hospital or in a dedicated hospice service.
+It is important that older people are supported to receive high quality palliative care in the setting of their choice, whether that be in their own home, in a residential aged care facility, in an acute care hospital or in a dedicated hospice service.

-Ensuring the availability of high quality palliative care and end-of-life care services in aged care facilities and people’s own homes, will enable more older Australians to have a good death, to receive better support for their families and carers during the dying and bereavement process and facilitate improved allocation of scarce health resources.
+Ensuring the availability of high quality palliative care in aged care facilities and people’s own homes will enable more older Australians to have a good death, receive better support for their families and carers during the dying and bereavement process, and facilitate improved allocation of scarce health resources.

 End of Life Directions for Aged Care (ELDAC) is a national specialist palliative care and advance care planning advisory service.
 This service comprises a comprehensive website and a telephone advisory service.
 These resources will equip care providers with skills and information to help older Australians receive high-quality end of life care in familiar surroundings with little or no need for hospitalisation.

 ELDAC uses innovative technology solutions to assist those who work in aged care and palliative care.
 The tools will provide access to information and resources including toolkits for those who provide residential aged care, home care and primary care.
 A telephone and web-based navigation service will help aged care workers, nurses and GPs to find information about end of life care and relevant local or regional services.